llafuente/language/statements/defer.markdown

 #### defer call-expr

-Execute function when the surrounding function returns but the deferred call's arguments are evaluated immediately.
+Execute function when the surrounding function returns.

+Deferred call's arguments are evaluated immediately.

 *Note*: to also defer the arguments evaluation you should wrap it in a block-statement.